 Dr. Ravven was a studio art major as an undergraduate at Hamilton College and decided to pursue medicine after serving in the United States Peace Corps in Morocco.
 She graduated from the University of Iowa Carver College of Medicine and completed her residency in Psychiatry at Harvard Medical School.
 She went on to train in Forensic Psychiatry at Yale University School of Medicine.
 Dr. Ravven is Board Certified in General Adult and Forensic Psychiatry.
 She has a private practice in forensic psychiatry and lectures on clinical violence risk assessment and other forensic mental health topics.
 Her passion is caring for adults with serious mental illness and contributing to research and policy on the intersection of law and mental health.

-Patricia Fisher, M.D., Vice-President
+Patricia Fisher, M.D., President-Elect

 Patti was born and raised in Columbus, Ohio.
 She attended undergrad at Saint Mary’s College in Notre Dame, IN, Medical School at University of Texas in Houston, did her family medicine and chief residency at Forbes Family Medicine in Pittsburgh, and she is currently finishing her Masters in Healthcare Administration at Cornell University.